jzhong0821/History-Club/src/pages/about.md

   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">
 </div>

-## The Team
+## Meet The Team

 This sections is still to be written.

 ## Subscriptions & Submissions

 This sections is still to be written.

 If would like to subscribe via email, please fill out this [form](https://github.com/satnaing/astro-paper).
 If would like to submit your work, please fill out this [form](mailto:contact@satnaing.dev).